L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 {\bf 4.
 Rooted binary trees.} Minimal irreducible components of $X(m,i)$ are defined in terms of rooted binary trees, their unions and weights on them.

 {\bf 4.1.} A rooted tree is a tree having a fixed node (the root).
 The root defines an orientation on a tree (at all below pictures, the orientation is from the left to the right).
 A rooted tree is called binary if any node (including the root) has $\le 2$ right neighbors.
-Later the term "tree" will mean a finite rooted binary tree.
+Later in the present paper the term "tree" always (without any exception) will mean a finite rooted binary tree.
+The quantity of nodes of a tree is denoted by $i$.

-Example (some nodes are marked by letters or digits): All edges (arrows) are equivalent, they are drawn by different symbols only by typesetting reasons.
-Here $\ast$ is a final node, $\diamond$ is a ramification node, $\bullet$ is the root node (it can be either a non-ramification node or a ramification node, as in the present example).
+{\bf Example 4.1.1.} Here $i=23$: The nodes are numbered.
+All edges (arrows) are equivalent, they are drawn by different symbols only by typesetting reasons.
+Here $\ast$ are final nodes, $\diamond$ are ramification nodes, $\bullet$ is the root node (it can be either a non-ramification node or a ramification node, as in the present example).